 “Many drinks contribute empty calories to the diet, meaning that they don’t add much nutrition other than calories and sugar, and for someone who is trying to lose weight, cutting back on calories is the key to doing so,” explains Rizzo.
 “An easy way to reduce your caloric intake is to avoid drinks like soda, sweetened iced tea or lemonade, or juices with added sugar.
 While they may taste good, they don’t fill you up.”
 Plus, research has found that sweetened beverages disproportionately increase visceral abdominal fat, the type that poses the greatest health risk.
 This means that your waistline, and your health, will take a big hit from a soda or juice habit.
 Rizzo advises drinking water or unsweetened tea and reserving calories for nutritious foods that fuel the body and promote a healthy metabolism.

 Try Intermittent Fasting

-Intermittent fasting can be a controversial weight management tip because restricting or withholding food or fuel for your body can lead to an unhealthy relationship with food.
-For that reason, we strongly encourage you to consult your doctor and a dietician or nutritionist before trying this strategy.
+Intermittent fasting can be a controversial weight management tip because restricting or withholding food from your body can lead to an unhealthy relationship with food.
+For that reason, we strongly encourage you to consult your doctor and a dietitian or nutritionist before trying this strategy.
 Plus, intermittent fasting can take on a variety of forms and eating patterns, and trained professionals would best be able to help you establish what might make sense for your body.
 With that said, research does indicate intermittent fasting can be an effective strategy for fat loss and overall weight reduction.